deepflowio/docs/translate/translated/08-integration/03-output/01-query/01-sql.md

 }
 ```

-### Filter Using Tag's Own Name
+### Filter Using the Tag’s Own Fields

-Note that the values of the above Tag will return three columns: `value`, `display_name`, `uid`.
+Note that the returned values of a Tag contain three columns: `value`, `display_name`, and `uid`.
 We can use this information for filtering, for example:

 ```SQL
 show tag ${tag_name} values from ${table_name} where display_name like '*abc*'